 - Include sidebars for pertinent facts or data that do not fit within the main body of the article.

-- When submitting on disk or by e-mail, include only one space after a period, question mark, or other punctuation.
+- Include only one space after a period, question mark, or other punctuation.

 The American Group Psychotherapy Association requires first serial rights for submitted articles.
 This means the author(s) grant The Group Circle the right to publish the article for the first time.
 Submission of an article also means that authors agree to electronic distribution on AGPA's website, www.agpa.org.

 The responsibility for accuracy remains with the author.
-The opinions and information in bylined articles in this publication are those of the authors and do not necessarily reflect those of the Editor, Editorial, and other Staff, Officers and Board of Directors of the American Group Psychotherapy Association.
+The opinions and information in bylined articles in this publication are those of the authors and do not necessarily reflect those of the Editor, Editorial Manager and other Staff, Officers and Board of Directors of the American Group Psychotherapy Association.

 For additional information: